Sequential-Parallel Duality in Prefix Scannable Models: Prefix–Scannable Models

+\begin{restatable}[Memory bound]{corollary}{MemoryBound} After $t{+}1$ chunks \textup{\Cref{alg:online}} stores at most $\lceil\log_2(t{+}1)\rceil$ root values; hence the worst–case space usage is $\mathcal O(\log n)$. \end{restatable} \textbf{Work.} Inserting a new element touches exactly the trailing \texttt{1}--bits of $t$; the expected number of such bits is~$2$, so the amortised number of $\mathsf{Agg}$ calls per element is constant.

-Together,~\Cref{thm:equivalence} and~\Cref{cor:memory} show that the online binary–counter scan is an \emph{optimal–space, streamable} realisation of the Blelloch parenthesisation, \textbf{extending prefix–scan techniques to non–associative operators without increasing asymptotic cost in time}.
+Together,~\Cref{thm:equivalence} and~\Cref{cor:memory} show that the online binary–counter scan is an \emph{optimal–space, streamable} realisation of the Blelloch parenthesisation, {extending prefix–scan techniques to non–associative operators without increasing asymptotic cost in time}.
 This flexibility enables a larger class of \emph{prefix–scannable models}: sequence models whose per–token state update is any binary operator that admits $\mathcal O(\log n)$ space $O(1)$ time online evaluation via the mechanism above.
+We provide further analytical details of PSMs in \Cref{sec:psm_details}.